 Funding for SEND in mainstream schools is mainly delegated to the schools' budget.
 It is the expectation that schools provide support to their pupils with SEND from their SEND budget.
-Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for Additional Resource using the DAF 3.
+Where a pupil requires an exceptionally high level of support the school can make an application for an EHCP and additional funding to support the child's requirements.